vishaldhiman28/DashBoard-For-Network-Visualization/README.md

 # Dash-App-For-Visualization
-I will be uploading some interesting apps developed using Dash in python.
+I will be uploading some interesting interactive apps developed using Dash in python.
 For now, I have only provided a network visualization of the dataset.
 About Dataset: